Omar Atwa Illustrations by Nano Banana 2026

 Where it fits in the project

 Construction has a rough order to it.
-Earthworks comes near the front, after the engineers have done their work and before anyone shows up with concrete or steel.
+Earthworks goes first and last.
+The dirt moves before anyone shows up with concrete or steel.
+The topsoil goes down after they leave.

 Diagram 01 / The construction lifecycle